nautobot/nautobot-docker-compose/README.md

 ## Why Poetry?

 Poetry was chosen to replace both **requirements.txt** and **setup.py**.
 Poetry uses the `pyproject.toml` file to define package details, main package dependencies, development dependencies, and tool-related configurations.
-Poetry resolves dependencies and stores the hashes and metadata within the `poetry.lock` file that is then similar to performing a `pip freeze > requirements.txt`, but is more secure due to tracking package hashes.
+Poetry resolves dependencies and stores the hashes and metadata within the `poetry.lock` file (similar to performing a `pip freeze > requirements.txt`).
 The `poetry.lock` is what is used to provide consistency for package versions across the project to make sure anyone who is developing on it is using the same Python dependency versions.
-Poetry also provides virtual environments by simply being in the same directory as the `pyproject.toml` and `poetry.lock` files and execute the `poetry shell` command.
+Poetry also provides virtual environments by simply being in the same directory as the `pyproject.toml` and `poetry.lock` files and executing the `poetry shell` command.

 ## Why Invoke?

 Invoke is a Python replacement for Make.
-Invoke looks for a `tasks.py` file that contains functions decorated by `@task` that provides the equivalent of a **Make target**.
+Invoke looks for a `tasks.py` file that contains functions decorated by `@task` that provide the equivalents of **Make targets**.

 The reason it was chosen over Makefile was due to our collective familiarity with Python and the ability to organize and re-use Invoke tasks across Cookiecutter templates.
 It also makes managing your Nautobot project vastly simpler by issuing simple commands instead of long command strings that can be confusing.